 Why Bitcoin-Related And Ethereum-Related Stocks Are Moving Today

-Shares of several cryptocurrency-related stocks including Bit Digital, Inc. (NASDAQ: BTBT), Marathon Digital Holdings, Inc. (NASDAQ: MARA) and Riot Blockchain, Inc. (NASDAQ: RIOT) are trading higher in sympathy with the price of Bitcoin surging over the weekend.
+Shares of several cryptocurrency-related stocks including Bit Digital, Inc. (NASDAQ: BTBT), Marathon Digital Holdings, Inc. (NASDAQ: MARA) and Riot Blockchain, Inc. (NASDAQ: RIOT) are trading higher in sympathy with the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).

 Bit Digital is engaged in the bitcoin mining business.
 Its mining platform operates with the primary intent of accumulating bitcoin which may sell for fiat currency from time to time depending on market conditions.